ChaosInitiative/ChaosSourceSupport/README.md

-Chaos Source
--
+# IntelliJ-Source
-A plugin for intellij-based IDEs that adds support for various source engine-related projects types and languages
+A plugin for intellij-based IDEs that adds support for various Strata Source engine-related formats and languages.

+>NOTE: As this project is Targeting Strata, not all features and formats might relate to, or work with, the original engine.

 Based off [AngelScript Language Support](https://github.com/hmatt1/angelscript-intellij)

-- Project types:
+- Facets:
-    - Portal 2: Community Edition CScript project
+    - Portal 2: Community Edition
-- Languge Support:
+- Language Support:
     - AngelScript
-        - With CScript-specific functions and classes
+        - With Strata-specific functions and classes
         - With Hammer-specific functions and classes
     - Squirrel 2
         - With VScript-specific functions and classes
     - Various Source Engine Formats
         - Valve Data Format (VDF)
+          - GameInfo.txt
+          - mounts.kv
+          - soundscripts
         - Valve Material Type (VMT)
+        - Panorama
-        - Panorama XML format
+          - XML format
-        - Panorama js functions, objects and classes
+          - JS functions, objects and classes
-        - Gameinfo.txt
         - FGD